aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 ![isBoardValid Method](isBoardValid.jpg)

-Analysis.java initiates 11 BoardClass objects of different dimensions ranging from 5 by 5 to 10 by 10.
+Analysis.java initiates 12 BoardClass objects of different dimensions ranging from 5 by 5 to 10 by 10.

 ![BoardClass Object Initialization](BoardClassIn.jpg)

-This class then initiates 11 BoardStatistics objects of the same dimensions as the BoardClass objects.
+This class then initiates 12 BoardStatistics objects of the same dimensions as the BoardClass objects.

 ![BoardStatistics Object Initialization](BoardStatisticsIn.jpg)

 The class iterates through every starting position of every board, and accumulates the data within each BoardStatistics object.
 As seen below, every iteration of "fiveByFive.programIterationSpeed(x,y)" finds the solution of the knight's tour at specific coordinates and returns the run data in form of a RunData object.
-Each RunData object is then transferred to the associated BoardStatistics object the addRunTotals method.
+Each RunData object is then transferred to the associated BoardStatistics object using the addRunTotals method.

 ![Iteration Loop](IterationRuns.jpg)